Great River Road State Park

 Great River Road State Park is a public recreation area in the U.S. state of Mississippi located off Mississippi Highway 1 in the southwest corner of the city of Rosedale.
+The day-use state park is managed by the city of Rosedale.

 Activities and amenities

 The state park features boating and fishing on 25 acre Perry Martin Lake as well as picnicking facilities and a playground.
 The park's 75 ft lookout tower which offered views of the Mississippi River was taken down following the damaging floods of 2011.